-Everyone has “friends” who go the gym constantly and are posting all their workouts, Meals they eat, weights they lift and shirt-less selfie’s all over Social media.
-Well a recent study by the Division of Psychology from Burnel University has come to the conclusion that people who Post more often to social media are seeking attention and validation from their “friends”.
+Everyone has “friends” who go the gym constantly and are posting all their workouts, the meals they eat, weights they lift and shirtless selfies all over social media.
+Well a recent study by the division of psychology at Burnel University has come to the conclusion that posting workout pics indicates psychological problems.
+People who post selfies constantly to social media are seeking attention and validation from their “friends”.

-These people are usually more extraverted in Nature than those who post things to people they are close with, usually significant other and family and friends.
+These people are usually more extroverted in nature, than those who only post things to people they are close with, usually significant other and family and friends.

-The study also had a secondary purpose finding that concluded that people who posted to Social media more often and more frequentlyabout certain topics might be experiencing what they call Social Inclusion due to all the likes and comments they’re getting on their status updates.
+The study also had a secondary purpose and concluded that people who posted to social media more frequently about certain topics might be experiencing what they call “social inclusion” due to all the likes and comments they’re getting on their status updates.